-Admissions Committee (Also refer to Chapter 5) Purpose Considers all matters relating to admitting a learner: Advises the AC on matters related to the admission of full-time, part-time, short, professional, and other courses and transfer learners.
+Admissions Committee (Also refer to Chapter 5) Purpose Admissions Committee (Also refer to Chapter 5) Considers all matters relating to admitting a learner: Advises the AC on matters related to the admission of full-time, parttime, short, professional, and other courses and transfer learners.
 Monitors and develops, as appropriate, the College's admissions policy in relation to selection procedure to ensure that policies are adhered to.
 Monitors and develops the College's polices for RPL, admission with advanced entry and transfer policies.
 Evaluates new or alternative qualifications as a basis for determining admission to the College having regard to the College's and awarding bodies admissions policies.
 Monitors the College's admissions system and prepares such reports as may be considered appropriate or as requested by the AC in relation to its operations having regard to requirements of validation/accreditation bodies, procedures applied in the other institutions, changes in the Central Applications Office CAO system, or other relevant developments.
 Supports new programme development.
-Carries out such other functions as may be considered appropriate, Constitution subject to the approval of the AC.
-Registrar (Chair) Head of School HE Registry Student Recruitment Manager Lecturer (x2) Frequency of meetings: Three times per year, approximately one month after each admission campaign.
+Carries out such other functions as may be considered appropriate, subject to the approval of the AC.
+Constitution Registrar (Chair) Head of School HE Registry Student Recruitment Manager Lecturer (x2) Frequency of meetings: Three times per year, approximately one month after each admission campaign.
 Receives reports from: Refer to section 11.9.for relevant reports.

-Programme Development Team (Also refer to Chapter 3)

-Purpose This Committee supports the specific development of new programmes

-once preliminary approval has been obtained.

-Constitution College Principal

-Head of School HE

-Programme Administration Manager

-Academic Staff (a minimum of one lecturer per subject theme/stream within the programme)

-Other College staff - Registrar, Student Recruitment Manager, English Language Academic Enhancement Coordinator.
+Programme Development Team (Also refer to Chapter 3) Purpose This Committee supports the specific development of new programmes once preliminary approval has been obtained.
+Constitution College Principal Head of School HE Programme Administration Manager Educational Technologist Academic Staff (a minimum of one lecturer per subject theme/stream within the programme) Other College staff - Registrar, Student Recruitment Manager, English Language Academic Enhancement Coordinator.
 In addition, the views of external members such as representatives from industry, professions and/or professional bodies are considered to support benchmarking, competitor analysis and to ensure programme relevance.

-Frequency of As required.

-meetings:

-Receives National and international reports.

-reports from: Learner Surveys and Focus Groups.
+Frequency of meetings: As required.
+Receives reports from: National and international reports.
+Learner Surveys and Focus Groups.
 First Destination Survey.
 Expert Advisory Committee.